You cannot copy content of this website, your IP is being recorded

 Along with these, bacterial pneumonia can be treated with antibiotics.
 Which type depends on what bacteria you are fighting and how severe the infection is.
 Sometimes it is necessary to switch antibiotics throughout the course of treatment, especially if you don’t experience any relief or if the symptoms get worse.

 Viral pneumonia does not respond to antibiotics.
-To treat it, your provider might recommend a number of drugs commonly used to treat influenza.
+To treat it, your provider might recommend several drugs commonly used to treat influenza.
 However, these only offer relief for symptoms while your body fights the virus on its own.
 People with viral pneumonia sometimes have underlying bacterial infections, so they might need to take antibiotics for that as well.

 Because bronchitis usually develops from a viral infection, antibiotics may not be helpful as a treatment for the ailment.
 However, if your provider suspects a bacterial infection, antibiotics will help treat bronchitis symptoms.
 In most cases, your provider will prescribe plenty of fluids, rest, and sometimes an over-the-counter medication, such as acetaminophen, to help control the fever.
 Cough-suppressing medications can help you breathe easier and relieve inflammation in your throat and lungs.